open-source-labs/obsidian-developer-tool/README.md

 # obsidian-developer-tool

-The Obsidian Developer Tool is an easy-to-use Chrome Developer Tools extension designed for applications using Obsidian.
+The Obsidian Developer Tool is an easy-to-use chrome developer tool extension designed for applications using Obsidian.
 With this extension, users can:

 - visualize GraphQL query and cache performance metrics in order to see the impact of caching and the performance tradeoffs between various caching strategies
 - send dynamic queries/mutations to a user's database to allow rapid testing of and data retrieval from their graphQL schemas